Skip to main content

 "But Excel has Claude too."
 Why move?

 Microsoft and Anthropic are putting LLMs inside Excel.
 That makes Excel a better Excel — not a better discipline.
-The things code gives you are properties of the artifact, not the editing experience.
+The things code gives you are properties of the model itself, not the editing experience.

-A .py file shows you what changed, line by line, across every revision.
-A .xlsx file does not.
-Diffs are the foundation of any real review workflow.
+Your model history shows exactly what changed, line by line, across every revision.
+A spreadsheet doesn't.
+That history is the foundation of any real review and approval workflow.

 Composable